 In order to be successful in bringing a claim for intentional infliction of emotional distress, the plaintiff must prove…

-(4) that the plaintiff suffered serious mental anguish of a nature that no reasonable person could be expected to endure.
+- That the plaintiff suffered the serious mental anguish of a nature that no reasonable person could be expected to endure.

 In order to be successful in bringing a claim for civil conspiracy, the plaintiff must prove a malicious combination of two or more persons, resulting in injury to a person or property, and the existence of an unlawful act independent of the actual conspiracy.
 The cause of action becomes available when more than one person participates or is complicit in the abuse of the corpse.

 Other causes of action may be available depending on the circumstances of the specific case.
 Only a knowledgeable attorney can assess a given situation and recommend the appropriate course of action.
 The attorneys at The Charles E. Boyk Law Offices, LLC are always here to answer any questions that you may have.